-Another thing can influence the readings: some people feel anxious in a clinical setting and have elevated blood pressure only in the doctor’s office.
-You’ve probably heard of this phenomenon—it’s called white coat hypertension.
+There’s another thing that can influence the readings: some people feel anxious in a clinical setting and have elevated blood pressure only in the doctor’s office.
+You’ve probably heard of this—it’s called white coat hypertension.
 If your doctor suspects it, they will instruct you to measure your blood pressure multiple times at home and return with the findings.
 Ambulatory blood pressure monitors are also used in these situations.

 What Is Normal Blood Pressure for Senior Citizens?

 Your blood pressure fluctuates throughout the day.
 It’s lowest when you sleep but rises when you’re active, excited, or stressed out.
 This is normal.
 However, it’s stable most of the time and should be under 120/80 mmHg.
 Lower is better, but very low blood pressure for elderly people is also an issue because it can make them feel lightheaded and contribute to falls.

 |Stage 1 hypertension||130–139||or||80–89|